shuhei/dotfiles/README.md

 ln -s dotfiles/.foo .foo
 ```

-Keep environement-specific git configs such as user name and email in `~/.gitconfig.local`.
+Keep environment-specific git configs such as user name and email in `~/.gitconfig.local`.

 ## Vim